yearninlearnin/configure-ad/README.md

 </p>
 <br />
 <p>
 I need to use 2 Virtual Machines.
-One will act as the Domain Controller, and the other will be the client.
+One will act as the Domain Controller, and the other will be the client as seen below.
 </p>
 <p>
 <img src="https://i.imgur.com/W8XllC5.png" height="80%" width="80%" alt="Installation Steps"/>